Off Road Education is at the core of our Associations Mission

-A strong emphasis of our core mission is placed on education to all Off Highway Vehicle (OHV) enthusiasts with the intent to insure safe and courteous driving and proper vehicle use off-highway.
+A strong emphasis of our core mission is placed on education.
+All OHV enthusiasts are encouraged to practice safe and courteous driving and proper vehicle use off road.

 Experienced and certified trainers within our Association manage local public off road training centers which directly focus on skills related to safe, knowledgeable, and responsible four wheeling.
 They cover topics like winching techniques, and vehicle extraction as well as how to properly traverse off-camber muddy hill climbs, and functional techniques on driving over large obstacles like downed trees or boulders.
 We also incorporate Tread Lightly! demonstrations and education sessions at our two major events, so be sure to check out our events page and don't miss out.